Crystal City station (VRE): Planned rebuild

 VRE plans to expand the station into a full-length center platform serving two tracks, with grade-separated access to the platform.
 An alternatives analysis released in November 2017 analyzed three possible sites.
-All three sites would allow for a future pedestrian bridge or tunnel to Ronald Reagan National Airport to give direct airport access from the station and Crystal City.
+All three sites would allow for a future pedestrian bridge or tunnel to Ronald Reagan Washington National Airport to give direct airport access from the station and Crystal City.
 The preferred location was slightly south of the current station, with the platform stretching from 18th Street to south of 20th Street.

 Preliminary engineering for the station began in late 2019.
 As of January 2021, final design was expected to last from January 2021 to August 2022, with construction from November 2022 to October 2024.
 In May 2022, Amtrak and the Virginia Passenger Rail Authority reached an agreement to add a separate Amtrak platform at the station.
 The station will be constructed with a single 850 feet-long island platform with a low-level section for VRE and a high-level section for Amtrak.

+The project was awarded $18.8 million in state funding in June 2023, completing the $50 million in funds needed for the station.
+An environmental assessment for the airport connection was released in July 2023.
+The preferred alternative was a footbridge connecting to the south entrance of the VRE station.

+Station layout

+The station has a single side platform located on the west side of the three tracks of the RF&P Subdivision.

+Passenger usage

+Crystal City station was used by 18% of VRE riders in 2017.